 Who doesn’t love freshly made soft pretzels?
-My latest Caramel Apple Soft Pretzels Recipe is almost too much to handle.
+My latest Caramel Apple Soft Pretzel Recipe is almost too much to handle.
 Stuffed with apples, smothered with dulce de leche, then sprinkled with sea salt, these big softies are our newest favorite fall treat.

 Every April, Lt.
 Dan asks me to make soft pretzels for his birthday.
 He could have anything under-the-sun to eat, but he asks for soft pretzels.